FREQUENTLY ASKED QUESTIONS

 Q: What is Eugene, Oregon like?

 Track Town, USA. set in the Willamette Valley, Eugene, Oregon is ideally situated between the breathtaking Cascade Mountains and Pacific Ocean and offers sun-drenched summer weather, and beautiful natural areas to run.
 Trails and bike paths criss-cross the campus and community and lead to an abundant variety of hill-training and flat, tempo-based routes.
-UO's track and field facility, historic Hayward Field, is the top track and field facility in the world.
-Hayward Field annually showcases the world's best distance runners and was the home track of 115 Duck Olympians.
+UO's track and field facility, Historic Hayward Field, is the top track and field facility in the world centered on the University of Oregon campus.
+The Eugene community is comprised of passionate and knowledgeable fans who provide incredible support for the track and field program and the entire athletic department.